 All jewelry purchased in our store comes with a complimentary appraisal at time of sale.
 In addition, we have an appraiser on our staff which dedicates each Tuesday morning to appointments to service all your needs in this area.
 She is certified by the Gemological Institute of America and has over 30 years of experience in the field.

 Jewelry brought in Tuesday morning will be ready to be picked up by Tuesday afternoon.
 The appraisal will be mailed to you generally within a week.
 Please feel free to call for a specific appointment if you would like to meet with the appraiser.

-For uncomplicated jewelry the charge to appraise the first piece is $85.00, $65.00 for the second piece, and $55.00 for all pieces thereafter.
-More intricate jewelry will be priced accordingly.
+For uncomplicated jewelry the charge to appraise the first piece starts at $85.00.
+Intricate jewelry will be priced accordingly.
 We will be happy to give you an estimate for your more elaborate items.

 We have been helping local and national companies with their gift needs for over a century.
 We can make your business look fabulous with our personalized logo engraving and unique Lowcountry items that will set you apart with your clients and staff.
 Please let us meet with you and come up with a plan for your gift giving needs.
 From Regatta trophies to retirement watches we can fill the bill.
 You can trust us with all of the details from wrapping to delivery.
 You will love having a relationship with us so that you can check this off your list and do what you do best, running your business.